pypa/hatch/docs/history/hatch.md

 - Fix displaying the version with the `version` command when the version is static and build dependencies are unmet
 - Fix the `support-legacy` option for the `sdist` target when using a src-layout project structure
+- Support boolean values for the `config set` command

 ### [1.6.3](https://github.com/pypa/hatch/releases/tag/hatch-v1.6.3) - 2022-10-24 ### {: #hatch-v1.6.3 }